 Fixing air leaks around your windows and doors is one of the fastest and least expensive ways to make your home more energy efficient.
 Windows in older homes may have gaps around the framing that can let air through.
 Cracked or missing weatherstripping and cracked or broken window panes can also let warm air out and cold air in, lowering your home's energy efficiency, and costing you as much as $300 a year.

-- caulk around all interior and exterior window frames.
+- Start by running a bead of caulk around all interior and exterior window frames.
 Use a high-quality window and door caulk to ensure it lasts.

 - Replace all the weatherstripping on the moving parts of your windows.